VishnuSuresh2000/JAVS-tranScripter/README.md

 ___
 ___
 ## Achu's Programming Language
-It is not a language, it is set of rules that to flow to make a tranScripter or transCompiler which can define the Artifical Level Language (In simple words to support natural language).
+It is not a language, it is set of rules that to flow to make a tranScripter or transCompiler which can define the Artificial Level Language (In simple words to support natural language).

 \* As it on development simple explantion is given.
 ___